matthh9797/palmbloo/site/content/experience/jungle-trek-bukitlawang.md

 ### Day 2

-The day after we trek again in the deeper parts of the rainforest where we had more chance to see orangutans.
+The day after we woke up around 8am.
+After a beautifully decorated breakfast of toast and omelet with some vegetables we pack all of our bags and we started hiking again between 9 and 10 am.
+We trek again in the deeper parts of the rainforest where we had more chance to see orangutans.
 That day we saw also a baby orangutan chilled in the tree with her mother.
-We reached another campsite and we spend another day swimming and enjoy the rest of the night.
+We reached another campsite next to the river, surrounded by memorable sounds of the rainforest and we spend another day swimming and enjoy the rest of the night.
 ### Day 3

  The third and last day of our trekking we reached a cool waterfall and then we did rafting down the river Bohorok wich has been very fun!